ska-sa/katgpucbf/doc/signal_path.rst

 Channelisation
 --------------
-The figures below shows the signal path for the wide-band and narrow-band cases respectively.

 Note that the input and output bit depths (shown as ``i10`` and ``ci8`` on the diagram) are configurable.
 Between unpacking and quantisation, all calculations are performed in single precision.
 Since the input has a bounded range, overflow is only possible at the quantisation step (which saturates).

+The figure below shows the signal path for wide-band channelisation.

 .. tikz:: Signal path for wide-band channelisation.
    :libs: chains, positioning